pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 It pulls values from your PWA's manifest as these defaults, allowing you to override them in the PWABuilder iOS options dialog seen above.
 If your PWA manifest doesn't have the all the right-sized images for the iOS app, the platform will generate these images for you, scaling down from a large, square, `any` purpose PNG icon from your manifest.

-It packages this all together as an Xcode project workspace that you can [build in Xcode](/docs/ios-next-steps) and [publish to the App Store](/docs/ios-app-submission).
+It packages this all together as an Xcode project workspace that you can [build in Xcode](/docs/build-your-ios-app) and [publish to the iOS App Store](/docs/publish-your-pwa-to-the-ios-app-store).

 ## Why should I use this?

-We've trained a generation of users to look for apps in the App Store.
+We've trained a generation of users to look for apps in app stores.
 By publishing your PWA to the iOS App Store, you broaden your audience.

 Additionally, using our iOS platform, your PWA becomes a first-class citizen on iOS devices.
 Your app shows up on the user's homescreen without clunky Safari "Add to Home Screen" flows.